 The fair value of the Financial Guarantee is the estimated amount that the Company would receive or pay to terminate the Financial Guarantee at the Balance Sheet date, taking into account the current creditworthiness of the underlying assets.
-The fair value of the embedded derivative is equal and opposite to the fair value of the Financial Guarantee and represents the credit risk embedded within the debt securities in issue, except where Initial Loss Amounts have been paid to the Beneficiary under the terms of the Financial Guarantee.
+The fair value of the embedded derivative is equal and opposite to the fair value of the Financial Guarantee and represents the credit risk embedded within the debt securities in issue.